-It will be important to have robust internet services to make the best of your remote learning experience.
-Charter, Spectrum, and Comcast have announced plans to offer free internet service for 60 days to households with students as schools move to remote instruction in response to COVID-19.
+It is important to have robust internet services to make the best of your remote learning experience.
+Charter, Spectrum, and Comcast announced plans to offer free internet service for 60 days to households with students when schools moved to remote instruction in response to COVID-19.
 Use the phone numbers below to directly contact these companies to arrange services.

 Charter and Spectrum - 1-844-488-8395